Programming-from-A-to-Z/Replicate-Examples/README.md

 This repo contains a "hello world" example demonstrating the how to prompt a machine learning model hosted by Replicate via node.js.
 This example is for the [Programming from A to Z](https://github.com/Programming-from-A-to-Z/A2Z-F23) class at ITP, NYU.
 (Students in the class, contact me for your API key!)

-## Example Overview

-This example provides a concise demonstration on utilizing Replicate to communicate with a hosted machine learning model, and retrieve a response for a thesis idea based on a predefined prompt.

-### Code Overview

 ```javascript
 import Replicate from 'replicate';
 import * as dotenv from 'dotenv';